 Is my website permanently penalized if I don’t optimize for mobile?

-The more you delay, the more tough it will be to regain your position.
-Imagine you are at #2 position for keyword.
-You have a non mobile friendly website.
+The more you delay, the tougher it will be to regain your position.
+Imagine you are at the #2 position for keywords.
+You have a non-mobile-friendly website.
 So in April end you fall to say #80 position.
 If you start work for mobile friendliness, you can regain the #2 position pretty soon.
 But if you simply do not care about it, you might never see #2 ever again.

 Flash videos.
 Flash animation.
 Flash sound clips.
-Even if you use a responsive design but have a flash animation in it, your website (most likely) will still be treated as non mobile friendly website.
+Even if you use a responsive design but have a flash animation in it, your website (most likely) will still be treated as a non-mobile-friendly website.
 So it is better to avoid any Flash element on your website.

 Hexadesigns is a web design company in Kolkata.
-We design and develop websites, custom software, ecommerce, mobile apps and do search engine optimization.
+We design and develop websites, custom software, eCommerce, and mobile apps and do search engine optimization.
 This is our own blog where we provide potential tips for the common people just from our experience.Next PostPrevious Post